Developing a Measurement Plug-In Client with Python

 - Open a command prompt.

-- Enter the following command, specifying the name of the measurement service class: ni_measurement_plugin_client_generator --measurement-service-class measurement_service_class_name
+- Enter the following command, specifying the name of the measurement service class: ni-measurement-plugin-client-generator --measurement-service-class measurement_service_class_name

 - Optional: